Fichtelberg: Fichtelberg House

 The first albeit unreferenced evidence of a building on the summit of the Fichtelberg is found in the Historischen Schauplatz published in 1699 by Christian Lehmann, where it says:

 The first definitely confirmed Fichtelberg house was built on the Fichtelberg in 1888/89 by Oskar Puschmann.
 It was opened on 21 July 1889 and extended for the first time in 1899.
 In 1910 the house was expanded again as a result of the popularity of the highest mountain in Saxony.
 With the construction of the Fichtelberg Cable Car in 1924 the visitor numbers climbed still further.

 On the evening of 25 February 1963 a fire broke out in the Fichtelberg House.
 180 firemen from across the county of Annaberg were called out and took part in the firefighting.
 Heavy snowdrifts on the access road meant that all the firefighting equipment had to be transported up the mountain on the cable car.
 Hoses that had been laid from Oberwiesenthal up to the top of the mountain froze in temperatures of −15 °C and the lack of water meant that they could not put the fire out.
 The building was razed to its foundation walls.

 On 22 June 1965 the foundation stone for a new building was laid.
 By 1967, a modern Fichtelberg House with an austere, typically East German concrete architecture and integrated, plain, 42 metre-high observation tower had been completed.
 The GDR made 12 million marks available for its construction.
 The new Fichtelberg House had seating for around 600.
 On the ground floor was a large self-service restaurant, on the upper floor was a grill bar, a concert café and a conference room.
 Well known artists helped design the interior.
 The wooden walls of the vestibule and the room dividers in the self-service area were by Hans Brockhage.
 Carl-Heinz Westenburger created a mural for the end wall of the conference room, on which he depicted sporting life on the Fichtelberg.
 At the end of the 1990 the Fichtelberg House was converted to resemble the old building and re-opened on 18 July 1999.
 The newly built observation tower is only 31 metres high.

 Weather station

 In 1890 the publican of the Fichtelberg House recorded the first regular weather observations.
 On 1 January 1916 meteorologists began work in the new weather station.
 It was founded by Paul Schreiber and expanded into a mountain observatory in 1950.
-In 2019, measurements at the top were fully automated and the station is no longer manned.
+In 2019, measurements at the top were fully automated and the station is no longer staffed.